Card on File compliance for REST Pay Display

 To use v2/card/tokens, the Clover Core Payments App must be installed on the device.

 Tokenization requests are subject to a card verification check with the payment processor.
-Only if the card is successfully verified, will a token be returned.
-Otherwise, REST Pay Display API will return a Tokenization Failure error.
+Only if the card is successfully verified a token is returned.
+Otherwise, REST Pay Display API returns a Tokenization Failure error.

 V2 tokenization request and response